 The Statement of Changes in Plan Net Assets is the second financial report.
-This report reflects all the activities that occurred during the fiscal year and shows the impact of those activities as Additions or Deductions to the plan.
-The trend of additions versus deductions to the plan will indicate whether LACERA's financial position is improving or deteriorating over time.
+This report reflects all the activities that occurred during the fiscal year, and shows the impact of those activities as Additions or Deductions to the plan.
+The trend of additions versus deductions to the plan will indicate the condition of LACERA's financial position over time.